Fintan-contents/sprint-operation-guide/en/rhythm.md

 1. The development team indicates story points that will be covered in this sprint.
 This should generally be the same as the results of the previous sprint.
 1. The scrum team sets objectives to be accomplished during the sprint (sprint goals).
 1. The development team selects the stories necessary to accomplish the sprint goals according to the backlog and inputs them in the sprint backlog.
-1. Thank the participants for their hard work.

 ### Part 2